nosas/blog/deep_learning_python/ch2/article.md

 If it's too large, the updates will be too big and may take you to completely random locations on the curve.

 ### Variants of gradient descent

+There exist multiple variants of gradient descent.
+These variants are known as *optimizers* or *optimization algorithms*.

+The variant used above is called *stochastic gradient descent* - more specifically, *mini-batch stochastic gradient descent (SGD)*.
+SGD is a simple variant that looks only at the current value of the gradients.

+Other variants - such as *Adagrad*, *RMSprop*, and so on - differ by taking into account previous weight updates when computing the next weight update.
+Using previous weight updates to compute the next weight updates is an important concept called *momentum*.

+### Gradient descent with momentum